rahulsharma00/PDF-Question-Answering/README.md

 Store them into a `.env` file

 ## How it works
-The application reads the PDF and splits the text into smaller chunks that can be then fed into a LLM.
-It uses OpenAI embeddings to create vector representations of the chunks.
-The application then finds the chunks that are semantically similar to the question that the user asked and feeds those chunks to the LLM to generate a response.
+Utilizing FAISS vector database, our application processes PDFs, creating vector representations of text chunks using OpenAI embeddings.
+These vectors are efficiently stored in FAISS, enabling quick retrieval of semantically similar chunks in response to user queries.
+The selected chunks are then input into a Language Model (LLM) for generating contextually relevant responses.
 The application uses Streamlit to create the GUI and Langchain to deal with the LLM.

 ## Usage
 To use the application, run the respective  `.py`  files with the streamlit CLI (after having installed streamlit):